Canada Post Disruption Alert Level: MEDIUM

 • A completed Web Filing application, with “Section 80 Land Act Plan” selected as the Application/Plan type in the Web Filing form’s Application or Plan Type dropdown list;

-• A DSPL form that has been completed as much as possible.
-However, the form must not be electronically signed.
-The DSPL must contain the appropriate SG signatures block pursuant to Section 80 of the Land Act;
+• A DSPL form which has been filled out and contains all the required owner and approval blocks but has not been digitally signed.
+The DSPL must contain the appropriate SG signature block pursuant to Section 80 of the Land Act;

 • A copy of the authorization to establish a road over untitled Crown land from the Ministry of Water, Land and Resource Stewardship;